rphardy/JHU_1-3/default_R_githubdoc.md

 ![](default_R_githubdoc_files/figure-markdown_github-ascii_identifiers/pressure-1.png)

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+-   first item in the list
+-   second item in the list
+-   third item in the list